 You can quickly open a new window for an application with middle-click.
 Simply middle-click on the application's icon, either in the Launcher on the left, or in the Dash.

-Most web browsers allow you to open links in tabs quickly with the middle mouse button.
-Just click any link with your middle mouse button, and it will open in a new tab.
+Most web browsers allow you to open links in tabs quickly with middle-click.
+Just middle-click any link, and it will open in a new tab.
 Be careful clicking the link in the Firefox web browser, though.
 In Firefox, if you middle-click anywhere except on a link, it will try to load your selected text as a URL, as if you used middle-click to paste it to the location bar and pressed Enter.

 In the file manager, middle-click serves two roles.
 If you middle-click a folder, it will open in a new tab.
 This mimics the behavior of popular web browsers.
 If you middle-click a file, it will open the file, just as if you had double-clicked.

-Some specialized applications allow you to use the middle mouse button for other functions.
+Some specialized applications allow you to use middle-click for other functions.
 Search your application's help for middle-click or middle mouse button.